openscaler-training/docker-K8s-Training/Notes KCA/December 10 2022 session Notes.md

 - Kubernetes history (google Borg) link the documentary CNCF
 - OpenAI and GPT 3 training infrastructure and the largest cluster ever Deployed
 - link to Linux foundation courses for K8s
+- kubernetes for Machine and Deep Learning [[Kubernetes ML DL.pdf]]
 -